SadeCJohnson/FastAPI-DemoApp/ReadMe.md

 - [x] Learn more about FastAPI by spinning up a simple demo app.
     - [ ] Created a starter app, but the next step is to spin up an interactive demo app.
-         - Create an endpoint that allows the user to perform the asic CRUD operations
+         - Create an endpoint that allows the user to perform the basic CRUD operations
             - [ ] **C**reate
             - [ ] **R**ead
             - [ ] **U**pdate